Overview of Frost's Undergraduate Program

 At the undergraduate level, The School of Business offers two major degree programs:

-Bachelor of Science in Business Administration with a choice of concentrations: Accounting, Finance, or Management.
+with a choice of concentrations: Accounting, Finance, or Management.

 Optionally, if you are interested in a career in international business we recommend that you major in business and participate in the Frost School's "Business and Foreign Language" Coordinate Program offered in conjunction with the Department of Ancient and Foreign Languages.